sonots/cumo/README.md

 ### Incompatibility With Numo

-Following methods behave incompatibly with Numo.
+Following methods behave incompatibly with Numo as default for performance.

 * `extract`
 * `[]`